The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Arun Sudhaman

-A new era is undoubtedly underway at Weber Shandwick under the leadership of global CEO Gail Heimann, but the firm’s Asia-Pacific operations continue to benefit from the stability and steady focus that helped it land Asia-Pacific Consultancy of the Decade honours in 2020.
-CEO Baxter Jolly moved to become chairman, with North Asia chief Tyler Kim stepping up to the top job in his stead.
-Weber Shandwick’s cohesive regional strategy under Jolly means that the whole often adds up to more than the sum of its parts, thanks to considerable geographic breadth and specialist depth in such areas as healthcare, digital/analytics, social impact, technology and consumer marketing.
+A new era is undoubtedly underway at Weber Shandwick under the leadership of global CEO Gail Heimann, and that is also reflected in an Asia-Pacific operation that has continued to evolve since North Asia chief Tyler Kim was elevated to regional CEO in early 2021.
+Weber Shandwick’s cohesive regional strategy for the past decade often means that the whole often adds up to more than the sum of its parts, thanks to considerable geographic breadth and specialist depth in such areas as healthcare, digital/analytics, social impact, employee engagement, technology and consumer marketing.
+Significantly, the firm has devoted considerable energy to an “intersectional” strategy which recognises that today’s PR challenges are complex and cross-functional, across technology, media, health, policy and society.

-There are around 900 staffers across a 10-market regional footprint that features major operations in Greater China (500 people), North Asia (Japan and Korea), Singapore and India.
-Meanwhile, Weber Shandwick sold its Australian operation back to CEO Helen Graney.
+There are more than 900 staffers across a 10-market regional footprint that features major operations in Greater China (500 people), North Asia (Japan and Korea), Singapore and India.
+Meanwhile, Weber Shandwick followed the 2021 sale of its Australian agency by divesting its Thailand operation, with more activity expected to follow on this front.

 Weber Shandwick’s creative capabilities remain in strong shape, reflected in a thought leadership platform that focuses on solving at the intersections, at a time when the overlap between practice areas and sectors calls for a more integrated mindset.
-That approach has brought particularly benefits in terms of Weber Shandwick’s work across data-driven narratives, sustainability/social impact, predictive intelligence, geopolitical analysis/advisory and virtual platforms, the latter of which includes the firm’s proprietary Conference+ engagement platform.
-And that mindset is further reflected in the best of Weber Shandwick’s work, which included nine SABRE nominations, notably the ‘Dharavi Diligence’ anti-Covid campaign in India, ‘Eau de Holiday’ for Hotels.com, and Champion Restart for Nike in China.
+That approach has brought particular benefits in terms of Weber Shandwick’s work across healthcare, consumer and corporate issues, along with a strategy and analytics/insights practice that spans ESG, change/employee management, geopolitical strategy/risk and Asian companies going global.
+That has paid off in a visible uplift in Weber Shandwick’s work, with 20 SABRE nominations, notably ‘Son Rise’ in India, and campaigns for Hotels.com, Vedanta and Kevin S. Bright.

 — Arun Sudhaman